 Age Matters

 Children of every age can be abused—from very young toddlers to teenagers.
 Some kids are hurt before they are 8 years old, while others are harmed in their teenage years.
 One study suggests a “middle zone,” around ages 7 to 13, is especially vulnerable.
-Older teens also have high risk, with 16- to 19-year-old girls at particularly high rates of sexual assault.
+Older teens also have a high risk, with 16- to 19-year-old girls at particularly high rates of sexual assault.

 Known Versus Stranger

-Most child sexual abuse (90 percent or more) is done by someone the child or family knows—like a relative, family friend, teacher, or coach.
+Most child sexual abuse (90 percent or more) is done by someone the child or family knows—like a family member, relative, family friend, teacher, or coach.
 Strangers account for only a small part (maybe 7 percent) of offenders.
 Because children often trust these people, they may feel confused or scared to speak up.
 Perpetrators also rely on secrecy or threats to keep children silent.

 Who Are the Offenders?